 Though such approach is best for legacy systems or application in which there are is no service oriented design, the following image illustrates how this mechanism is useful in many scenarios.

 For our Automation Service offer, Data Virtualization and Data Replication are supported using SQL Server and SQL Azure databases.

 Data Virtualization and Data Replication architecture

 This section provides an illustration and briefly describes the differences when using Data Virtualization or Data Replication.

 •Data Replication: Used to only get information from an external data source and into Bizagi (read-only), which can be programmed periodically as a background task.

 •Data Virtualization: For a two-way communication that both gets information from, and updates information to, an external data source (Bizagi reads and writes), at runtime (on-demand).

 For more information refer to Data Virtualization,

-An important aspect that distinguishes the 2 options above is that each applies to a different type of Entities (parameter or master entities, respectively).
+An important aspect that distinguishes the two options above is that each applies to a different type of Entities (parameter or master entities, respectively).